 Interest Rate Risks.
-As of December 30, 2023, we had an immaterial amount of outstanding debt on a local line of credit and no outstanding debt on our credit facility.
+As of December 28, 2024, we had \$23 million of outstanding debt on our credit facility.
 Based on this limited activity our exposure to interest rate risk is immaterial.
-It may become necessary to borrow in the future in order to meet our financing needs.
+It may become necessary to borrow more in the future in order to meet our financing needs.
 In the event that it becomes necessary to borrow, there can be no assurance that we will be able to borrow, or at favorable rates.